TAKE A TOUR

 LEARN THE HISTORY OF COOBER PEDY

-Allow about a half a day to visit the museums and learn about Coober Pedy's history, underground lifestyle and culture.
+Allow a day to visit the museums and learn about Coober Pedy's history, underground lifestyle and culture.
 You will gain an excellent overview of old and new styles of mining by following the story of opal which was first discovered in this area in 1915 - over 100 years ago.
 With this discovery came European settlement in search of this elusive stone, and the beginnings of the development of our historical and multi-cultural township.

 There are several opal mines and museums within the township all of which are well worth a visit.
 The Old Timers Mine offers a self guided tour walking you through the past.
 Umoona Opal mine has a screening twice a day showing how opal was first discovered in Australia and Coober Pedy, and also offers a guided tour.
 Both have old underground homes to view.